Inputs

 By default, a form’s validation and error messages are placed directly above the form’s actions section.
 However, you can choose to render these anywhere on your page by using the <FormKitMessages /> component. <FormKitMessages /> is not a globally registered component — you must import it:

-import { FormKitMessages } from '@formkit/vue'
+import { FormKitMessages } from '@formkit/react'

 There are two ways to use <FormKitMessages />: